 Dedicated Service Awards

 Spirit Stick Award

-The Spirit Stick Award symbolizes long-term dedication and service to the Ice Age Trail.
-Nominees for this award exhibit a passion for the Trail that has become a way of life.
-They lead by example, inspire those around them, and carry out their service with a spirit of optimism, cooperation and enthusiasm.
+This award symbolizes long-term dedication and service to the Ice Age Trail.
+Recipients of this award exhibit a passion for the Trail that has become a way of life.
+They lead by example, inspire those around them, and carry out their service with a spirit of optimism, cooperation, and enthusiasm.
 We present this award to only one recipient each year.

 Years of Service Award

 We recognize individuals who have shown true dedication to the Ice Age Trail through their years of active volunteering.
 Volunteers receive this award at 10-, 20-, 30-, and 40- (yes, 40!) year milestones.

 Excellence in Staff Service Award

 From time to time, our Board of Directors may recognize staff members who have exhibited exceptional and long-term dedication to our mission.
 This award recognizes staff who have fostered positive working relationships between staff, volunteers, partners and communities and have served as an exemplary face of the Ice Age Trail.

 National Park Service Volunteers in Parks Awards Program